jmober/SubDistDiscSurvival/README.md

 # SubDistDiscSurvival
-Supplemental R-Code to Subdistribution Hazard Models for Competing Risks in Discrete Time
+Supplemental R code and data to 'Subdistribution Hazard Models for Competing Risks in Discrete Time'